+A medical facility might not be the first place you think of for effective leadership in a negotiation.
+But that’s precisely what took place between a doctor and his patients.
 At Memorial Sloan Kettering Cancer Center (MSKCC) in New York City, a leading cancer research and treatment institution, doctors often will advise men who are diagnosed with low-risk prostate cancer (and who have certain other characteristics) to follow a course of “active surveillance.”
 Because such cancers often progress very slowly, the doctors encourage these patients to engage in frequent monitoring and testing rather than undergo treatments, such as surgery and radiotherapy, that can cause serious side effects.

 Until recently, only about 60% of the hospital’s patients who were recommended active surveillance followed their doctors’ advice; the rest opted for one of the treatment options.
 One surgeon, Dr. Behfar Ehdaie, was vexed by this situation.
 He tried hard to convince his patients to accept his active-surveillance recommendation (which, if anything, would go against his financial incentive to perform surgery), yet a substantial minority refused.
-How could he convince them that aggressive treatment was likely to cause more problems than their cancer ever would and was highly unlikely to improve their life expectancy?
+How could he employ effective leadership to convince them that aggressive treatment was likely to cause more problems than their cancer ever would and was highly unlikely to improve their life expectancy?

 In negotiation, success sometimes hinges on our ability to convince someone that our proposed solution would benefit him more than the option he favors.
-In his new book, Negotiating the Impossible: How to Break Deadlocks and Resolve Ugly Conflicts (without Money or Muscle) (Berrett-Koehler Publishers, 2016), Harvard Business School professor Deepak Malhotra examines this type of challenge, among many others, as he unveils strategies for negotiating in situations where deadlock or conflict seems insurmountable.
+In his book, Negotiating the Impossible: How to Break Deadlocks and Resolve Ugly Conflicts (without Money or Muscle) (Berrett-Koehler Publishers, 2016), Harvard Business School professor Deepak Malhotra examines this type of challenge, among many others, as he unveils strategies for effective leadership in situations where deadlock or conflict seems insurmountable.
 Moving beyond our opening story, how can you defuse tensions when no one seems willing to back down?
 How can you negotiate effectively when the other party seems to have all the power and you lack resources?

 Malhotra identifies three important but often-overlooked levers that lead to breakthroughs in even the most difficult negotiations: (1) the power of framing, (2) the power of process, and (3) the power of empathy.
 By changing how we structure and articulate proposals, looking at process decisions more carefully, and examining other parties’ interests and perspective more methodically, we can overcome stalemate, antagonism, mistrust, and complexity, and clear a path to agreement.